Ocramius/PackageVersions/README.md

 ```
 see https://getcomposer.org/doc/06-config.md#optimize-autoloader

-In case you manually generated your autoloader via the CLI use the `--optimize` flag:
+In case you manually generate your autoloader via the CLI use the `--optimize` flag:

 ```sh
 composer dump-autoload --optimize